valentinsego/Fuck-Valentin/README.md

 # Unreal Datamining Is Fucked Under Valentin

+This is all my opinion and my experience with the shitty Unreal Modding Datamining scene run by Valentin.

 **The current state of Unreal Engine datamining is completely fucked**, and a huge part of that comes down to the people currently holding power over the tools and knowledge everyone depends on.

 I'm talking about **FModel, CUE4Parse, FortnitePorting**, and the circle around **Asval, Marlon, and their friends**.